-In addition to supporting many charities this year, we are pleased to be supporting Yorkshire Cancer Research.
+In addition to supporting many charities this year, we are pleased to be supporting The British Heart Foundation.

 Today in the UK, 435 people will lose their lives to cardiovascular disease.
 More than 110 people will be younger than 75 and 190 people will die from a heart attack.
 From the 7 million people that are fighting their daily battle with cardiovascular disease, 620,000 of those people are living in Yorkshire and the Humber.
 From the number of people who lose their lives daily…1,150 people will die in Yorkshire every month because of cardiovascular disease.

 The British Heart Foundation is the UK’s leading heart charity dedicated to tackling the world’s single biggest killer.
 Our vision is a world where people don’t die prematurely from heart disease.
 British Heart Foundation’s work has been central to the discoveries of vital treatments that are helping to change the face of the UK’s fight against heart disease.
 Since British Heart Foundation were founded and began its pioneering research over 50 years ago, death rates from coronary heart disease have more than halved.
 But there is still so much work to do.

 Today 84,880 people will fight their daily battle with heart and circulatory disease in Leeds alone.
 British Heart Foundation is funding over £19,000,000 worth of pioneering research in Leeds into many different heart conditions, diagnosis and treatment.